“The Jabra Elite 85H are fantastic go-anywhere, do-anything headphones”

 Both the Sony and Bose headphones do a slightly better job dealing with HVAC and conversational noise, but we were actually very impressed with the way the Jabra removed the sounds of mechanical keyboards and other, more percussive sounds.
 Sony and Bose have the upper hand overall, but the Elite 85H are no slouch.

 Jabra’s two-year warranty covers water and dust damage, as well as defects in materials or workmanship.

-The Jabra Elite 85H are a great pair of noise-canceling headphones that compete with the best on the market.
+The Jabra Elite 85H are a great pair of

 Is there a better alternative?